Department of Corrections criticizes Miami Herald series on Lowell

 Neither does her boss.
 Buried in this Intercept article about Florida’s New Jim Crow is this sentence:

-Rick Scott didn’t appoint Julie Jones to the Florida Department of Corrections for her managerial expertise; he appointed Jones for her Facebook for Cops proven willingness to bury public corruption.
+Rick Scott didn’t appoint Julie Jones to the Florida Department of Corrections for her managerial expertise; he appointed Jones for her D.A.V.I.D/Facebook for Cops and Stingray proven willingness to bury public corruption.

-Jones denouncement of the Miami Herald is just another of her ruses, one that will – if successful – thwart my reasonable expectation of being provided news via subscription to a newspaper, enable state and federal entities to continue to keep extrajudicial eyes on me, and prevent me from getting out from under Brevard’s corrupt public servants, past and present, including Bad Buy With a Gun sheriff Wayne Ivey.
+Jones denouncement of the Miami Herald is just another of her ruses, one that will – if successful – thwart my reasonable expectation of being provided news via subscription to a newspaper, enable state and federal entities to continue to keep extrajudicial eyes on me, and prevent me from getting out from under corrupt Brevard public servants, past and present, including Bad-Guy-With-a-Gun Sheriff Wayne Ivey.
 It will – of course – cause far greater harm to the incarcerated, which is why I write far more about inmates than I do about myself.

 Some newspapers and broadcasters may race to support Secretary Jones unreasonable demand of the Miami Herald, and that would be absolutely magnificent.
 They’d permanently mark themselves as frauds on the public … not worth a dime, not worth your time.